How to play with your betta fish and keep him entertained.

 Ok, they may not seem like toys to us (we will get to those ones later), but to a betta, aquarium plants can be like a jungle gym!

-Well, we mentioned plants were a good toy, now how about a leaf that acts as a hammock for a betta!
+Well, we mentioned plants were a good toy, now how about a leaf that acts as a hammock for your betta fish!

 3. A Small Mirror